How to Strip and Paint Wood Furniture Like a Pro

 - Stain-blocking primer

-Step 1: Prep Your Wood
+Step 1: Prep Furniture

-Step 2: Apply Primer
+Step 4: Apply Primer

-Editor's Tip: When painting furniture, apply primer and paint in thin coats and let dry thoroughly between coats.
+After sanding, use painters tape to protect areas you don't want to cover with color.
+Apply a stain-blocking primer and let dry before applying any paint.
+Be sure to apply primer and paint in thin coats and let dry thoroughly between coats.
 If desired, lightly sand between coats to minimize brushstrokes.